Group Testing: An Information Theory Perspective: Approximate recovery

-It is also of interest to understand the achievable rates of the practical algorithms studied in Chapter \ref{ch:algorithms} and \ref{ch:algorithms_noisy} under the partial recovery criterion.
-In the noiseless case, it is in fact straightforward to extend the exact recovery analysis of COMP and DD: \begin{itemize} \item The COMP algorithm (Algorithm \ref{def:comp}) always has no false negatives, and the analysis of Section \ref{sec:COMP} shows that when $T \ge (\ee k \ln n)(1+\eta)$ so (i.e., the rate is below $(1-\alpha)/(\ee \ln 2)$), the average number of false positives tends to zero, and therefore the probability of having one or more false positives also tends to zero.
+It is also of interest to understand the achievable rates of the practical algorithms studied in Chapter \ref{ch:algorithms} and \ref{ch:algorithms_noisy} under the approximate recovery criterion.
+In the noiseless case, it is in fact straightforward to extend the exact recovery analysis of COMP and DD; starting with the Bernoulli design, we note the following: \begin{itemize} \item The COMP algorithm (Algorithm \ref{def:comp}) always has no false negatives, and the analysis of Section \ref{sec:COMP} shows that when $T \ge (\ee k \ln n)(1+\eta)$ so (i.e., the rate is below $(1-\alpha)/(\ee \ln 2)$), the average number of false positives tends to zero, and therefore the probability of having one or more false positives also tends to zero.
 By a nearly identical analysis, one finds that when $T \ge \big(\ee k \ln \frac{n}{k} \big)(1+\eta)$, the average number of false positives behaves as $o(k)$, and therefore the probability of having more than $\gamma k$ false positives tends to zero for any fixed $\gamma \in (0,1)$, by Markov's inequality. \item The DD algorithm (Algorithm \ref{def:dd}) always has no false positives, and the analysis of Section \ref{sec:DD} shows that when $T \ge \big(\ee k \ln \frac{n}{k}\big) (1+\eta)$, any given defective item is the unique `possible defective' (PD) in some test, with probability approaching one.
 For exact recovery, an additional condition $T \ge (\ee k \ln k)(1+\eta)$ arises from a union bound over the $k$ defective items.
-In the case of partial recovery, however, we can instead use the fact that the number of defective items failing to be the unique PD in some test behaves as $o(k)$, and therefore, the probability of having more than $\gamma k$ false negatives tends to zero for any fixed $\gamma \in (0,1)$, by Markov's inequality. \end{itemize} Hence, using Definition \ref{def:rate} and \eqref{eq:bincoeffequiv}, a rate of $R = \frac{1}{\ee \ln 2} \approx 0.531$ is achieved by COMP with no false negatives, and by DD with no false positives.
-Using similar arguments based on avoiding the union bound and instead applying Markov's inequality, it has been shown that separate decoding of items (see Section \ref{sec:separate}) achieves a rate of $\ln 2 \approx 0.693$ in the noiseless setting when both $\gamma k$ false positives and $\gamma k$ false negatives are allowed \cite{Sca17b}.
-This rate is slightly higher than that of COMP and DD above, but comes with the caveat of requiring both false positives and false negatives. \rev{The results are summarized in Table \ref{tbl:partial}.}
+In the case of approximate recovery, however, we can instead use the fact that the average number of defective items failing to be the unique PD in some test behaves as $o(k)$, and therefore, the probability of having more than $\gamma k$ false negatives tends to zero for any fixed $\gamma \in (0,1)$, by Markov's inequality. \end{itemize} Hence, using Definition \ref{def:rate} and \eqref{eq:bincoeffequiv}, a rate of $R = \frac{1}{\ee \ln 2} \approx 0.531$ is achieved by COMP with no false negatives, and by DD with no false positives.
+For the near-constant column weight design one can follow similar ideas and attain analogous results with the rates improved to $\ln 2 \approx 0.693$.
+The details can be found in the recent work of McMorrow and Scarlett \cite{mcmorrow}, who further established the information-theoretically optimal rates under both one-sided approximate recovery criteria (false positives only and false negatives only).